davidgasquez/handbook/Teamwork.md

 	- Beware of [Normalization of Deviance](https://danluu.com/wat/).

 ## [How Small Teams Work](https://posthog.com/handbook/people/team-structure/why-small-teams#how-it-works)
-- The overall goal is for a team to be as close to its own startup as possible, with only a handful of centralized processes
+- The overall goal is for a team to be as close to its own startup as possible, with only a handful of centralized processes.
-- Never be more than six people
+- Never be more than six people.
 - Have Accountable Person responsible for its performance - whoever is most appropriate depending on what the team is working on.
 This does _not_ mean the most senior person on the team.
 - Must have (1) a customer (internal or external), (2) a mission and (3) [[metrics]].
 - There may be certain functions where at your current stage that don't need a team yet.